fluxninja/aperture/docs/content/get-started/get-started.md

    - Gateways
 4. **Create Your Account and Set Up Your Organization**: Get started with Aperture by creating an account
-5. **Map to Aperture SaaS Controller**: Link to the Quickstart section
+5. **Map to Aperture SaaS Controller**: Link to the quick start section

 </TabItem>

 <TabItem value="Aperture Open Source">

-How to Integrate with Aperture Open Source: A Quick Guide for Developers with Access to Infrastructure, Platform, and/or Infrastructure Teams
+How to Integrate with Aperture Open Source: A Quick Guide for Developers with Access to Infrastructure, Platform, or Infrastructure Teams

 1. **Introduction**: This mode is tailored for teams deploying applications on a variety of infrastructure platforms.
 It's well-suited for those who are